|

 What’s a Langstroth beehive?

 The Langstroth is a vertical hive consisting of modular boxes that can be added to as the colony expands.
 Each box contains frames on which bees build comb to store brood, honey, and other food supplies.
-Additional features of the Langstroth include a small front entrance, bottom board, inner cover, and top cover.

 The three sections – quick overview